raspberrypilearning/freecad-dice/en/step_3.md

 ![Booleans](images/booleans.png)

 --- task ---
-With the cube and sphere both selected, use the *Make and intersection of two shapes* icon to combine them both into a single object.
+With the cube and sphere both selected, use the *Make an intersection of two shapes* icon to combine them both into a single object.

 ![cube-intersect-sphere](images/cube-intersect-sphere.png)
 --- /task ---